-Students build confidence and demonstrate knowledge as we introduce a universal style of learning.
+Students build confidence and demonstrate knowledge as we introduce a universal style of online learning.
 Students study different courses in different classrooms, instructed by a diverse set of teachers.
 Grade 8 is best experienced with arms wide open.

 A strong understanding of the English language allows us to communicate better and understand one another with more precision, clarity, and creativity.
 This course exposes students to literature, language, and social culture.
 Throughout the course, students will complete various grammar and writing exercises to develop composition skills using the following topics:

 - understanding texts of international peoples’ world view

 - thinking critically about education’s role in life

 The more math you take, the more money you make.
 This old saying often rings true because a strong foundation in mathematics prepares students for careers in science, technology, and engineering among other important professions.
 This course covers concepts of algebra, geometry, and the following key mathematical concepts: